-Maximum number of swimmers on course at a time: Number
+Maximum number of swimmers on course at a time: 300

 If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
+Registration has yet to exceed Safety plan limit, but we would add more heats to manage number of swimmers in the water at one time

 How will you deploy the safety staff and crafts distributed to supervise this event to ensure swift recognition, rescue, and treatment of any swimmer?
+Race has 4 Layers of safety.
+Safety Layer 1 is Coast Guard for shipping container sized ships, Safety Layer 2 is TMI Power Safety Boats with swimmer observer, Safety Layer 3 i1 one TMI zodiac, 1 Tacoma Police boat and 1 PCFD13 Zodiac with aquatic rescue boards Safety Layer 4 is lifeguards on paddleboards/kayaks and kayak volunteers.
+Race has provided laminated ‘signs of hypothermia guides for safety layer 4 personnel.
+SL 4 personnel contacts troubled swimmer first and have whistles and orange flags to wave to indicate assistance needed.
+They do not leave swimmer until swimmer taken by recue team.

 How will you deploy the safety staff to maximize rapid response to a troubled swimmer?
+Zodiacs and jet skis respond to SF4 call and can bring swimmer to shore or transport to large power craft with on RNs to ambulance extraction at pre-identified public pier

 How will you alter the event if insufficient safety personnel/craft are available on the day of the swim(s)?
+Change course to alternate course paralleling shoreline

-Describe your missing swimmer plan:
+Describe your missing swimmer plan: IF a swimmer is missing, finish line announcer will repeatly announce name to report to finish line while Port of Tacoma Police deploys rescue divers at estimated location.